kashirdotcom/AWS-Cloud-Fellowship-Program/Month#1/Week#4/AWS Migration Strategies, Snow Family.md

 # AWS Migration Stratagies
 https://aws.amazon.com/blogs/enterprise-strategy/6-strategies-for-migrating-applications-to-the-cloud/
+## Defination
+Migartion means moving your data from your local computer to the data center or moving data from the cloud provider to other cloud provider.
+## Where Migration is needed!
+- Your project has started receiving a high volume of traffic overnight
+- Your clients want fast application implementation and deployment
+- It’s becoming expensive to manage the growing database needs
+- You are cautious about the mishap of data center going down

+If there any Problem occurs its resolved automatically.

+## Different Phases of Miration
+1. Discovery - Apps which will moved to the client
+2. Assessment - Choosing the Migration Method
+3. Proof of Concept (POC) for AWS Storage - test your workload and understand about AWS Storage Service, their benefits, limitations, and the necessary security controls.
+4. Application Migration to AWS - Restoring the Backup, Import of the Export Data
+5. Enterprise Cloud Operations - System Maintainence and Updation Held at the AWS for 24/7.
+6.
 ## 6 Different Strategies The 6's R
 1. Rehosting - **lift-and-shift.**
 2. Replatforming  - **lift-tinker-and-shift**